romainAA/ML_Project2/README.md

 ## Functionalities

+### Recreate the final submission results:
+- In the file 'src/\_\_init\_\_.py', change the variable PROJECT to your own path.
+- Run the code using `python run.py`
+- We provide a pretrained model to make predictions if you want to train a new model you can set the variable USE_PRETRAINED_MODEL to False in `run.py`

-### Change the training and/or the testing Data
+### Change the training and/or the testing Data:
 - Go to the directory ML_Project2/Data
 - Replace the `test_set_images` and/or the `training` folder by your data

-### Running Instructions:
-- In the file 'src/\_\_init\_\_.py' you need to change the variable PROJECT to your own path.
-- Run the code using `python run.py`
-- We provide a pretrained model to make predictions if you want to train a new model you can set the variable USE_PRETRAINED_MODEL to False in run.py

-### Find the best linear result obtained
+### Find the best linear result obtained:
 - In a shell go in the directory ML_Project2
 - Run the command `python3 -c 'import src.tools.linear_model; src.tools.linear_model.find_best_overall()'`
 - You will obtain the best result for each regression as well as the parameters that gave the optimal result printed in the command line